Why Choose Russia For MBBS Study?

-The Russian education system is known to be the most developed and advanced systems in the world.
+The Russian education system is known to be the most developed and advanced system in the world.
 The culture of Universities in Russia has truly proved to be efficient.

-The educational practices had helped in adapting the rapid transformations of new realities and the phase of prolonged evolutionary reformation.
-All across the globe, the best medical university are there in Russia.
+The educational practices had helped in adapting to the rapid transformations of new realities and the phase of prolonged evolutionary reformation.
+All across the globe, the best medical university is there in Russia.

-The Ministry for Education and Science of the Russian Federation are accountable under the jurisdiction for the Higher education Russia and for accreditation and licensing of higher education establishments, and for developing and maintaining State Educational Standards.
+The Ministry for Education and Science of the Russian Federation are accountable under the jurisdiction of Higher education Russia for the accreditation and licensing of higher education establishments, and for developing and maintaining State Educational Standards.

-The higher education foundations have the authority to issue state diplomasfounding full academic rights, and are covered by the international agreements on mutual recognition and validation of educational documents.
-The right to use the seal in Russia with the National Emblem of the Russian Federation is given only to the accredited higher education foundations.
+The higher education foundations have the authority to issue state diplomas founding full academic rights and are covered by the international agreements on mutual recognition and validation of educational documents.
+The right to use the seal in Russia with the National Emblem of the Russian Federation is given only to accredited higher education foundations.

-The Russian education system is known to be the most developed and advanced systems in the world.
+The Russian education system is known to be the most developed and advanced system in the world.
 The culture of Universities in Russia has truly proved to be efficient.

-The educational practices had helped in adapting the rapid transformations of new realities and the phase of prolonged evolutionary reformation.
-Russia is known to have best medical university in Russia all across the world.
+The educational practices had helped in adapting to the rapid transformations of new realities and the phase of prolonged evolutionary reformation.
+Russia is known to have the best medical universities in Russia in the world.

-In the last 15-20 years, there is an increase in the number of international students coming to the Russian Medical Universities.
-With every increasing year, the number of students are increasing in the top medical colleges in Russia by the Indian students.
+In the last 15-20 years, there is an increase in the number of international students coming to Russian Medical Universities.
+With every increasing year, the number of students is increasing in the top medical colleges in Russia by the Indian students.

-It is believed that the Russian Universities has an expertise in the fields of aviation, engineering, aerospace, and medicine.
+It is believed that the Russian Universities have expertise in the fields of aviation, engineering, aerospace, and medicine.
 Previously, there was a language barrier.

 However, with time, the language barrier has faded away Russia’s attractiveness and it became the top destination for higher education.
 But now, many Russian Universities are offering courses in the English medium, especially in the fields of medicine.

-The Russian universities assists with the most advanced and sophisticated standard of higher education all across the globe.
-Russian Universities for Indian students offers well-equipped and teaching methods that are streamlined and regulated.
+The Russian universities assist with the most advanced and sophisticated standard of higher education all across the globe.
+Russian Universities for Indian students offer well-equipped teaching methods that are streamlined and regulated.

-At present, 5,000 Indian students are studying from the best medical college in Russia.
-Below is the list of some of the top medical colleges in Russia for Indian students.
+At present, 5,000 Indian students are studying at the best medical college in Russia.
+Below is a list of some of the top medical colleges in Russia for Indian students.